 Think of the old-time circus lion-tamers calmly putting their heads in a lion’s mouth.
 And what about those perennial favourites, the human cannonballs, getting themselves fired from a cannon.
 Both crazy behaviours!

 The point is that even dangerous acts like these can start to feel “normal” to your emotional brain if you voluntarily do them repeatedly.
 The “emotional brain” concludes “This must be safe, or else why are we doing it?”

 A number of approaches have been tried over the centuries to overcome the difficulties this presents.

-The understanding that emotions are physical drivers away from or towards something is extensively used in exposure therapy.
-(1) This approach typically has you gradually having more and more contact with what scares you.
+The understanding that emotions are physical drivers away from or towards something is extensively used in exposure therapy (1).
+This approach typically has you gradually having more and more contact with what scares you.

 The idea behind exposure therapy is that spiders need to start to feel a “normal” part of experience, and this is done through forcing oneself to go towards rather than away from the feared object or situation.
 It’s classic behavioural therapy, and probably what the lion-tamer did to get the nerve he needed.

-But I can’t tell you how many clients I’ve had to treat to help them recover from the effects of previous therapy or counselling when it’s gone wrong.
+But I can’t tell you how many clients I’ve had to treat to help them recover from the effects of previous therapy or counselling that only made their problems worse.

 And we now know about the negative effects of Critical Incident Debriefing and how this can often reinforce trauma in the brain.
 (3)

 There has to be, and fortunately is, another way.